kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 compositions can already be done dynamically and therefore automatically.
 This goal is to be achieved by the concept presented here.

-#### Observables

-Observables are system parameters from which a state can be derived using a rule or a set of rules.
+__Observables__ are system parameters from which a state can be derived using a rule or a set of rules.
 This process is also called quantization of the multidimensional and continuous real state space.